tldr-pages/tldr/pages/common/rga.md

 > Ripgrep wrapper with rich file type searching capabilities.
 > More information: <https://github.com/phiresky/ripgrep-all>.

-- Recursively search the current directory for a regular expression:
+- Search recursively for a pattern in all files in the current directory:

 `rga {{regular_expression}}`